Fibbles/whodis/README.md

 ## Commands

-The most commonly used commands are listed here, however there are more available in the readme and in-game help.
+The most commonly used commands are listed here, however there are more available via the in-game help.

 Character names are not case sensitive and are assumed to be on your realm.
 If you specify the realm then the character name and realm are case sensitive.